SQream/sqream_docs/operational_guides/linear_regression.rst

 * All data, including labels and features, should be stored in the same table.

 * Ensure that feature values (X) are within the same range.
-If not, consider normalizing or standardizing the features (X) separately for both training and testing datasets.
+If not, consider normalizing or standardizing the features (X) for both training and testing datasets.

 .. _normalization: